Amrita Ibrahim

 Amrita Ibrahim is Associate Teaching Professor of Anthropology and Director of Undergraduate Studies at the Department of Anthropology at Georgetown Universitys College of Arts and Sciences.

 Amrita Ibrahim is Associate Teaching Professor of Anthropology and Director of Undergraduate Studies at the Department of Anthropology at Georgetown University's College of Arts and Sciences.
-Her research and teaching addresses questions related to 'new' and 'old' media, policing, crime and gender, particularly in the context of South Asia.
+Her research and teaching addresses questions related to 'new' and 'old' media, policing, crime and gender, across North America and South Asia.
 Her work draws methodologically on visual and material culture and conceptually from anthropologies of the state, law, and the everyday.
 She has a Ph.D. in Anthropology from Johns Hopkins University and was a College Fellow at Harvard in 2013-14, where she taught courses on visual anthropology, research methods, and digital media.